scala/scala3/docs/docs/reference/metaprogramming/staging.md

 Intuition: The phase in which code is run is determined by the difference between the number of splice scopes and quote scopes in which it is embedded.

- - If there are more splices than quotes, the code is run at "compile-time" i.e. as a macro.
+ - If there are more splices than quotes, the code is run at compile-time i.e. as a macro.
 In the general case, this means running an interpreter that evaluates the code, which is represented as a typed abstract syntax tree.
 The interpreter can fall back to reflective calls when evaluating an application of a previously compiled method.
 If the splice excess is more than one, it would mean that a macro’s implementation code (as opposed to the code it expands to) invokes other macros.
 If macros are realized by interpretation, this would lead to towers of interpreters, where the first interpreter would